Pendulum-BaaS/pendulum-core/src/middleware/errorHandlingAndValidation/README.md

 - **Enhanced Security**: Input sanitization prevents injection attacks and data corruption.
 - **Developer-Friendly**: Clear error messages with specific codes help identify and resolve issues quickly.

-The following sections will walk you through the specific components, error types, and practical examples to help you effectively use and extend this system.
+"The following sections will walk you through the specific components, error types, and practical examples for working with this system."

 # Error Handling Architecture